INMANLab/NDS-Workshops/README.md

 # Accessing the Tutorials

-The recommended approach is to simply clone the `NDS Workshops` GitHub repository.
+The recommended approach is to simply clone the `NDS-Workshops` GitHub repository.
 Alternatively, you can just download the specific files you need.
 Instructions for both approaches can be found [here](https://www.gitkraken.com/learn/git/github-download#:~:text=Click%20on%20the%20file%20you,the%20file%2C%20and%20select%20Save%20).

 <br>